p4ali/Notes/pluralsight/swift.md

 ```

 ### Optionals
-Be something or be nothing.
+* Be something or be nothing.
+* Part of type-safety
+* complier will catch these
+* unwrap to access with `!`
+* use optional binding
+* any type can be optional

 ```swift
 var s1: String // a non-optional string var s2: String? // an optional string: can be either a string or nil